hsnlab/escape/pox/ext/doc/source/service/sas_mapping.rst

 *sas_mapping.py* module
 =======================

+Contains classes which implement SG mapping functionality.

-:any:`DefaultServiceMappingStrategy` implements a default mapping algorithm which map given SG on a single Bis-Bis
+:any:`DefaultServiceMappingStrategy` implements a default mapping algorithm which map given SG on a single Bis-Bis.

+:any:`SGMappingFinishedEvent` can signal end of service graph mapping.

-:any:`ServiceGraphMapper` perform the supplementary tasks for SG mapping
+:any:`ServiceGraphMapper` perform the supplementary tasks for SG mapping.

 Module contents
 ---------------